Skip to content

 Rubeola is the medical word for Measles.
 Rubella is the medical word for German Measles.
 The IVP requires evidence of immunity to Rubeola (Measles), but not Rubella (German Measles).

-Students ages 16 through 21 must satisfy the Meningitis ACWY requirement by showing proof of a Meningitis ACWY (meningococcal conjugate) vaccine taken on or after the students’ 16th birthday.
+You must satisfy the Meningitis ACWY requirement if you are between the ages of 16 and 21 by showing proof of a Meningitis ACWY (meningococcal conjugate) vaccine taken on or after your 16th birthday.

-Students under the age of 16 are not required to fulfill the requirement until their 16th birthday, and students turning 22 during their first quarter at the UW will not be required to fulfill the requirement.
+If you are under the age of 16, you are not required to fulfill the requirement until your 16th birthday.
+If you are turning 22 during your first quarter at the UW, you will not be required to fulfill the requirement.
 This requirement also applies to students in Health Sciences Immunization Program.

-To learn more, see the Center for Disease Control’s information about Meningococcal Disease and the Meningitis ACWY vaccine.
+To learn more, see the Washington State Department of Health’s information about Meningococcal Disease and the Meningitis ACWY vaccine.

 To fulfill the requirements, the Meningitis ACWY vaccine must meet the following conditions: